Elk v. Wilkins

 Elk v.
-Wilkins, 112 U.S. 94 (1884), was a United States Supreme Court landmark 1884 decision with respect to the citizenship status of Indians.
+Wilkins, 112 U.S. 94 (1884), is a landmark decision of the Supreme Court of the United States that held that Native Americans born on Indian reservations were not entitled to birthright citizenship under the Citizenship Clause of the Fourteenth Amendment to the United States Constitution.

-John Elk, a Winnebago Indian, was born on an Indian reservation within the territorial bounds of United States.
+John Elk, a Winnebago Native American, was born on an Indian reservation within the territorial bounds of United States.
 He later resided off-reservation in Omaha, Nebraska, where he renounced his former tribal allegiance and claimed birthright citizenship by virtue of the Citizenship Clause of the Fourteenth Amendment.
 The case came about after Elk tried to register to vote on April 5, 1880, and was denied by Charles Wilkins, the named defendant, who was registrar of voters of the Fifth ward of the City of Omaha.

 In a 7–2 decision, the Supreme Court ruled that even though Elk was born in the United States, he was not a citizen because he was not subject to the jurisdiction of the United States when he was born on an Indian reservation.
-The United States Congress later enacted the Indian Citizenship Act of 1924, which established citizenship for Indians previously excluded by the Constitution.
+The United States Congress later enacted the Indian Citizenship Act of 1924, which established citizenship for Native Americans previously excluded by the Constitution.

 Background

-The question then was whether an Indian born a member of one of the Indian tribes within the United States is, merely by reason of his birth within the United States and of his afterward voluntarily separating himself from the tribe and taking up residence among white citizens, a citizen of the United States within the meaning of the first section of the Fourteenth Amendment of the Constitution.
+The question then was whether a Native American born a member of one of the Indian(Native American) tribes within the United States is, merely by reason of his birth within the United States and of his afterward voluntarily separating himself from the tribe and taking up residence among white citizens, a citizen of the United States within the meaning of the first section of the Fourteenth Amendment of the Constitution.

 Under the Constitution, Congress had and exercised the power to regulate commerce with the Indian tribes, and the members thereof, within or without the boundaries of one of the states of the Union.
 The "Indian tribes, being within the territorial limits of the United States, were not, strictly speaking, foreign states"; but "they were alien nations, distinct political communities", with whom the United States dealt with through treaties and acts of Congress.
 The members of those tribes owed immediate allegiance to their several tribes, and were not part of the people of the United States.

 Decision

-While Elk was born within the United States, he was born as a subject of an Indian nation within the sovereign jurisdiction of an Indian reservation.
+While Elk was born within the United States, he was born as a subject of a Native American nation within the sovereign jurisdiction of a Native reservation.
 The Court held Elk was not "subject to the jurisdiction" of the United States at birth.